anneliakm/ISQA3420Assignment1/USE CASES.md

 **Trigger:** Corporate Manager identifies project information to which license and vulnerability information is provided.

-# Scan Software Packages for License and Vulnerabilities
+# Title: Scan Software Packages for License and Vulnerabilities

 **Primary Actor:** Developer